 Now, while the functionality that Distill offers isn’t dramatically different from the competition, the difference that it does offer is pretty major.
 By allowing any user to employ a browser extension to monitor web content for free, without placing any kind of limit on it, this may just be the most affordable and sensible way to keep a watchful eye on online content.
 In fact, if we were going to recommend a service to a consumer who just wants to watch a few online retailers – we’d recommend Distill.

 Distill.io does offer a free service, but for more frequent checks and bigger volume paid-for plans are available.

 Read our full Distill.io review (opens in new tab).

 These days, the political landscape is a little bit crazy, and a ton of information is flying around at all times.
 Luckily, one of the best content monitoring services is targeted directly at politicians.
 And it’s actually pretty useful to anyone running a campaign – it allows the user to crawl for any information relevant to their campaign(s).

 Versionista (opens in new tab) will then produce a color-coded report showing any changes made to, say, a political rival’s website – highlighting anything that has been deleted, and anything added.

-There are a few different plans you can subscribe to, and like many other providers there's a free tier with limited monitoring that will probably serve best as a taster to get used to the service, and allows you to monitor 5 pages a month.
+There are a few different plans you can subscribe to, and like many other providers there's a free tier with limited monitoring that will probably serve best as a taster to get used to the service, and allows you to monitor a handful of pages a month.